aurorabuilder/elements/.github/CONTRIBUTING.md

 <a name="pull-requests"></a>
 ## Pull Requests

 Good pull requests are a great help.
 They should remain focused in scope and avoid containing unrelated commits.
-Make sure to **not** create one from your master branch, instread create a new branch for it.
+Make sure to **not** create one from your master branch, instead create a new branch for it.

 Please ask first before embarking on any significant pull request (e.g. adding significant content, refactoring files), otherwise you risk spending a lot of time working on something that the project's developer might not want to merge into the repository.